Youth unemployment in Greece

 Youth unemployment in Greece focuses on the 15–24 years old age group.
-Greece has the highest youth unemployment rate in the European Union as of May 2019 with a rate of 40.4% of youths between 15-24 unemployed.
-This is far higher than the EU youth unemployment rate of 14.3% in 2019.
-The Greek youth unemployment rate is also the second highest among OECD nations only being surpassed by South Africa.
+Greece is the sixth most youth unemployment rate in the European Union as of July 2025 with a rate of 18.9% of youths under 25 being unemployed.
+This is 2% higher than the EU youth unemployment rate of 14.3% in 2019.
 The youth unemployment rate in Greece worsened in the period after the 2008 financial crisis hitting a peak of 58.2% in 2013.
-While youth unemployment is high in Greece it is far more than the adult unemployment rate in Greece which is only 17.6% as of June 2019.
+While youth unemployment is high in Greece, it is far more than the adult unemployment rate in Greece which is only 17.6% as of June 2019.

 Statistics

 Youth unemployment in Greece is tracked by the EU as all youths aged 15–24 who are not employed.
 As of May 2019 40.4% of youths are not employed in Greece.
 This youth unemployment situation was not as prevalent prior to the 2008 financial crisis with youth unemployment in Greece actually falling prior to 2008.
 There is not significant youth employment disparity between regions in Greece as there was in the period before 2008.
 Most areas within Greece have similar levels of youth unemployment and the disparity between regions has decreased since the 2008 financial crisis, however this is due to an overall increase in youth unemployment in all regions.
 There is also significant gender bias in youth unemployment with female Greek youths experiencing an unemployment rate higher than their male counterparts.
 Greece also has a significant disparity in its registered unemployment with 63.57% of all registered unemployed being women and only 36.43% being men.